neinharrt/2024SuperHypersonic/GaussianBump/README.md

 ```

 ## Data format
 For each contribution, we are requesting convergence information.
 Each contributed data-file should be submitted in comma-separated-value format that consists of an arbitrary number of comments, followed by a single-line header, and all convergence information on subsequent lines.
 Data should be provided with at least 8-digits of precision.
-If a requested output is not able to be provided the entry should be filled with value NaN.
+If a requested output is not able to be provided the entry should be filled with value NaN/nan.

 The data-header should be the following:
 ```
-Ndofs, Herror, Xattach, <Additional1>, <Additional2>, ...
+Ndofs,Herror,Xattach,<Additional1>,<Additional2>,...
 ```

-An example of data file contents for a submission that does not provide 'Xattach' would be:
+An example of data file contents for a submission that does not provide 'Xattach' and no additional data would be:
 ```
-Ndofs,Herror,Xattach,Solution dofs,Mesh dofs
+Ndofs,Herror,Xattach
-3792,0.00145,NaN,2844,948
+3792,0.00145,nan
-15166,0.000356,NaN,11376,3790
+15166,0.000356,nan
-60662,9.43e-05,NaN,45504,15158
+60662,9.43e-05,nan
 ```